utdata/rwdir/docs/07-plots.md

 Some things to consider:

 - You need a new section, etc.
-- Your starting with the same `class` data
+- You're starting with the same `class` data
-- You need to prepare the data
+- You need to prepare the data based on `ice_cream`
 - You need to build the chart

 It's essentially the same process we used for the princess chart, but using `ice_cream` variable.

 ## Turn in this notebook

+> WILL I TURN IN HERE?
+OR WAIT UNTIL THE NEXT CHAPTER?

 Make sure this notebook runs all the way through (Restart R and Run All), knit, stuff, and turn into Canvas.

 ## What we've learned